csosto-pk/tls-suppress-intermediates/draft-kampanakis-tls-scas.md

 {{!TLS-FLAGS=I-D.ietf-tls-tlsflags}} with the 0xTBD1 flag set to 1 in
 its ClientHello message.

+To prevent a failed TLS connection, a client could choose not to send the flag if its list of ICAs hasn't been updated in a while or has any other reason to believe it does not include the ICAs for its peer.

 A server that receives a value of 1 in the 0xTBD1 flag of a ClientHello message SHOULD omit all certificates other than the end-entity certificate from its Certificate message that it sends in response.
 As per